imdat1/Course-Helper/README.md

 BackEnd in Spring Boot, FrontEnd in React, Python LangChain Agentic Chatbot

-Just put Google Studio API key in application-properties in SpringBoot BackEnd app.
+Just put Google Studio API key in application-properties in SpringBoot BackEnd app and '.env' in Python service.

 Start Python Service with "docker compose up"